 Deferred inflows of resources represent a future impact on net position.
 The Foundation classifies changes in irrevocable split-interest agreements and trusts held by others as deferred inflows of resources.
 Changes in deferred inflows of resources are attributable to changes in fair value, changes in liabilities due to trust and life income beneficiaries, new split-interest agreements and maturities during the year.
+The Foundation's deferred inflows of resources totaled approximately \$11.4 million as of June 30, 2022.
+This balance reflects a decrease of \$3.4 million, or 23%, compared to June 30, 2021, and is due to changes in value of trusts held by others and split-interest agreements.

 The Foundation's deferred inflows of resources totaled approximately \$14.7 million as of June 30, 2021.
-This balance reflects an increase of \$1.8 million, or 14%, compared to June 30, 2020, and is due primarily to changes in value of split-interest agreements.
-The Foundation's deferred inflows of resources totaled approximately \$13.0 million as of June 30, 2020.
-This balance reflects a decrease of \$271 thousand, or 2%, compared to June 30, 2019, and is the result of changes in the valuation of split-interest agreements.
+This balance reflects an increase of \$1.8 million, or 14%, compared to June 30, 2020, and is the result of changes in the valuation of split-interest agreements.

-The Foundation's overall change in net position during fiscal year 2021 was an increase of \$236.2 million over the previous year, and is predominantly attributed to high market returns and the overall impact to investments.
-The Foundation's investments returned a positive 36% at June 30, 2021 compared to a negative 0.2% at June 30, 2020.
-Changes in assets, liabilities and deferred inflows of resources during fiscal year 2020 resulted in an overall decrease in net position of approximately \$17.3 million over the prior year.
-This decrease is primarily due to a decline in market performance and the associated impact to investments.
+The Foundation's overall change in net position during fiscal year 2022 was a decrease of \$11.1 million over the previous year, and is predominantly attributed to low market returns and the overall impact to investments.
+The Foundation's investments returned a negative 0.9% for the year ended June 30, 2022 compared to a positive 41.2% for the year ended June 30, 2021.

+Changes in assets, liabilities and deferred inflows of resources during fiscal year 2021 resulted in an overall increase in net position of approximately \$236.2 million over the prior year.
+This increase is predominantly attributed to high market returns and the overall impact to investments.